umami-hep/salt/paper/paper.md

 # Summary

+High energy physics studies the fundamental particles and forces that constitute the universe, often through experiments conducted in large particle accelerators such as the Large Hadron Collider (LHC) [@Evans:2008].
 `Salt` is a Python package developed for the high energy physics community which streamlines the training of multimodal, multitask machine learning (ML) models.
 `Salt` simplifies the creation and deployment of advanced ML models, making them more accessible and promoting shared best practices.
 It also provides extensive customization options for model training and architecture to suit a variety of high energy physics applications.